 - Barbiturates and other seizure preventing medication

-Tell your doctor or pharmacist about any other medication you are currently taking, before taking a morning after pill.
+Tell your doctor or pharmacist about any other medications you are currently taking, before taking a morning after pill.

 Factor 4 - Existing Health Complaints